rc9000/ccs-container/README.md

 ## How to use

  1. `docker pull rc9000/ccs-container`([dockerhub page](https://registry.hub.docker.com/u/rc9000/ccs-container/))<br>
- 2. run the image, e.g. like this in the foreground and with explicit port mapping:<br> `docker run --publish-all=true -p 4200:4200 -p 4222:4222 -p 8983:8983 -i -t rc9000/ccs-container`<br>
+ 2. run the image, e.g. like this in the foreground and with explicit port mapping:<br> `docker run -d  -p 9900:9900 -p 4222:4222  rc9000/ccs-container`<br>
  3. scp your config files into the container, using *ccs_default_pw* as password:<br> `scp -P 4222 -l ccs *.conf <docker-ip>:/opt/ccs/configs`<br>How the config files are gathered is up to you, popular options are exports from Ciscoworks, Prime etc. or Open solutions like [rancid](http://www.shrubbery.net/rancid/) or [gerty](https://github.com/ssinyagin/gerty).
 If you don't have any config files at hand, a few examples will be automatically loaded on startup.<br>
  4. the files will automatically be indexed after a while, but to speed things up, you can ssh into the container and run `/opt/ccs/loader/loader.sh`<br>
- 5. navigate browser to the frontend at `http://<docker-ip>:4200/configsearch`
+ 5. navigate browser to the frontend at `http://<docker-ip>:9900/configsearch`

-__WARNING I: this container contains unsecured default installations of node.js and Solr and exposes all config files too the public without authentication.
-Only operate it in a closed network environment or secure the servers by configuration or external measures.__

-__WARNING II: this is a just for fun sunday afternoon project and was never used by anyone in production.
-Great if it works for you, but please keep expectations low :)__
+ 6. log in with these default credentials: username *ccs* and password *Django Reinhardt*

 ## Qs that might become FA

  1. *can I run this without docker?* Yes, just clone to a local directory on your target system and do the equivalent prerequisites listed in the Dockerfile.
 Confirmed to work on OS X and Linux.
  2. *why don't you integrate Rancid so it finds the config files on its own?* Great idea - pull requests are very welcome.
+ 3. *how can I change the web password?* Use the htpasswd utility on `/opt/ccs/httpd/etc/auth.txt`
+ 4. *how can I change the ssh password?* Login with ssh into the image, then use the passwd utility as usual.